 In neither experience did recognition, or lack thereof, have to do with compensation.
-What the teams I was on craved was clear direction and a little positive attention.
+What my teams craved was clear direction, a sense of purpose, and a little positive attention.
 We wanted to provide results that would make the organization more successful, but leadership needed to provide some guidance on how we could do that.
-Recognition of work can be one way to provide that guidance.
+Recognition of work can be one way to provide that feedback and guidance.

-If you want a team to stay at the top of its game, you need to recognize the team.
+If you want a team committed to results, you need to recognize the team.

 Managers and leaders are used to finding ways to reward and recognize individual employees.
 They think about employee engagement and how to improve worker productivity.
-It’s easy to find articles with lot of ideas on how you can recognize individual accomplishments.
-But what about moving beyond individual performance appraisals and finding ways to rewarding a highly productive team?
+It’s easy to find articles with lots of ideas on how you can recognize individual accomplishments.
+But what about moving beyond individual performance appraisals and finding ways to reward a highly productive team?
 Or motivate a struggling one?

-Team recognition matters to both the team and to its individual members.
-It makes the work and, ultimately, the results of the team’s work visible in the organization.
+Team recognition matters to both the team and its individual members.
+It makes the results of the team’s work visible in the organization.
 It gives team members a shared pride in their efforts.
 It makes others excited to work with that team.
 It also makes it more likely that current members will be sought after by other teams.

 What’s to be rewarded?

 Teams need a clear understanding of their purpose.
 Without a team charter, or something similar, the objectives are unclear and there’s little to reward other than team membership.
 I’ve been on standing committees like this.
 Members just add committee membership as an item on their performance appraisal form without having actually contributed or achieved any results.
-And the team doesn’t deserve any recognition.
+And the team doesn’t deserve any positive recognition.

-If the team and its leadership have agree upon the reason for the team’s existence and what it is responsible for, then there should already be a guide for what to reward.
-Teams should agree on what good and great results will look like for them and what it will take for them to achieve them.
+If the team and its leadership have agreed upon the reason for the team’s existence and what it is responsible for, then there should already be a guide for what to reward.
+Teams should agree on what satisfactory and great results will look like for them and what it will take for them to achieve the results.
 They should identify milestones for larger projects.
-These key performance indicators and milestones are easily identified and can be rewarded to keep the team motivated.
+These key performance indicators and milestones are often easily identified and can be rewarded to keep the team motivated.

 Teams should evaluate themselves.
 Once individuals understand their responsibilities and agree to the team’s goals, they need to build the trust and commitment needed to be able to evaluate each other’s contributions.
-They need to be able to answers questions such as these: How did each member contribute to the team’s results?
+They need to be able to answer questions such as these: How did each member contribute to the team’s results?
 What were the challenges the team had to face and overcome?
 How did we help each other?
 How did the team deal with conflict?
 How did the team operate internally and with other teams?

 Members need to agree about how they will all be evaluated.
-They might be rated on behaviors such as cooperativeness, active and positive participation, assistance to other members, equitable amount of work, keeping commitments, holding others accountable, being trustworthy.
-They might rate each other using a 360 tool or rate the team using a team assessment.
+They might be rated on behaviors such as cooperativeness, active and positive participation, assistance to other members, and equitable amount of work, and by keeping commitments, holding others accountable, or being trustworthy.
+They might rate each other using a 360-degree tool or rate the team using a team assessment.
 Or the team might choose to do this informally, but regularly.

-On most teams, members don’t have job descriptions; instead they have temporary tasks, roles, and responsibilities.
-The team members are more likely to recognize the contributions of each member in these roles than an outsider.
+On most teams, members don’t have job descriptions; instead, they have temporary tasks, roles, and responsibilities.
+The team members are more likely to recognize the contributions of each member in these roles than an outsider would.
+They will recognize contributions that outsiders are likely to overlook.
 For example, they will know the value of the member who keeps the team motivated and the one who keeps the records.
-They will recognize contributions that outsiders are likely to overlook.
 Team members should be responsible for rewarding good team behaviors and teamwork skills.